-That, in its purest conditioned form as transcendent witness of this, is an awareness of utter clarity.
-That is an experience of clarity, untainted and unblemished by any form of desire.
+That is an experience of Clarity, untainted and unblemished by any form of desire.

 That witnesses, but does not participate in, desires of any nature for any object, whether it be tangible or intangible.

 That simultaneously transcends and witnesses the ten conditions structuring the development of its manifest thought process.

 That is untouched by fear or desire, untouched by any weakness or limitation.

 That simply is awareness of what is, untainted by any form of desire.